 Christmas Traditions and Symbols

 Mistletoe, is an international sign of peace, goodwill, and….love.
-One of the favorite traditions of young lovers is the kiss under the Mistletoe.
-But first, you have to get some.
-Okay, guys, it’s time to get your shotgun and bag some Mistletoe.
+One of the favorite holiday traditions of young lovers is the kiss under the Mistletoe.
+But don’t be surprised if you find mom and dad, or grandma and grandpa, sneak a kiss under the mistletoe.
+First, you have to get some sprigs of mistletoe.
+Okay, guys, it’s time to get your shotgun and bag some Mistletoe because a shotgun is commonly used to shoot sprigs down from high up in the branches of trees.

 Christmas Bells The roots of bell ringing go back to ancient pagan winter festivals.
-At the time, bells were rung to ward off evil spirits.
+At the time, people rang bells to ward off evil spirits.
 But, bells were too much fun to be limited to warding off spirits.

 Christmas Wreaths They are everywhere you look this time of year….why?

-Cookies- High in calories, high in fat, high in cholesterol.
+Cookies – Now, here’s a Christmas tradition you can really sink your teeth into.
+High in calories, high in fat, high in cholesterol.
 There is nothing better than homemade Christmas cookies for the holidays.
-This one is definitely a “family affair”.
+Making holiday cookies is definitely a “family affair”.
 Cookies in all shapes and sizes, and no shortage of recipes.
 The more variety, the better.
 In many families, the best are ones the whole family can participate in.
 Among the favorites are cutouts.
 The kids can use a variety of cutouts and after they are baked shake on the colored sugars.
 Christmas Recipes

 More Christmas Traditions

 Poinsettias are a major symbol of the holiday season.
-Millions of them are forced to bloom just before the holiday season.
+Garden stores force millions of them to bloom just in time for the holiday season.
 The long-lasting blooms decorate homes, churches, workplaces, and more.
 Poinsettias are such important and impressive symbols, that a holiday in December is dedicated to them.
 See Poinsettia Day.

 When do you open your presents?
 The majority of families find their presents under the tree on Christmas morning.
 And, the stockings hung last night by the chimney with care, are now carefully placed by the fireside by Santa, as he stuffed them too full of goodies to hang.
 In other families, Saint Nick comes on Christmas Eve.
 He usually sneaks in while the family is having dinner.